 The federal Occupational Safety and Health Administration (OSHA) Hazard materials Communication Standard requires manufacturers or distributors of hazardous s to assess the physical and health hazards of the chemical or product.
 This information must be included in the Safety Data Sheet (SDS), which must be provided to the purchaser of the product with at least the initial shipment of the chemical used in the workplace.
 SDS’s must be obtained and maintained for every chemical used in the workplace.
 The Laboratory Standard requires laboratories to keep Safety Data Sheets (SDSs) that are received from the manufacturer.
 The SDSs must be accessible to all personnel during their work hours.
+Helpful instructions for the use of MSDS on line.

 This section gives the name and address of the manufacturer and an emergency phone number where questions about toxicity and chemical hazards can be directed.